-Does Skype for Windows offer
+Does SKYPE for Windows offer

 keyboard navigation or screen reader functionality?

-Yes, this feature is turned on by going to Tools > Accessibility
+Yes, this feature is turned on by going to Tools >

-for a TS-480 software password.
-In that same email, you should give me
+In that email you should give me

 your SKYPE name.
 We need your SKYPE name in order to get it added to the allowed contacts list on our remote base server.